zHoeshin/DDSL/README.md

 <img src="icon.svg" alt="icon" width="120">

-DDSL is a dialog manager plugin for [Godot 4.6+](https://godotengine.org/), primarily focusing on snippet-like conversations and integration with the GDScript system
+DDSL is a dialog manager plugin for [Godot 4.6+](https://godotengine.org/), using scripts with integration with the GDScript system

 ## Installation
 - Copy the folder `addons/ddsl` from this repository into your Godot project's `addons/` folder